inqlik/inqlik.github.io/_posts/2014-01-25-dynamic-number-formatting-in-chart-expressions.markdown

 And cons:

 - We are relaying on undocumented feature, which looks almost like bug.
 Why on earth Num() formatting should be skipped, while Money() formatting should be respected in same procedure?
 What if QlikTech engineers will somehow fix Money() behavior so it would work only with format pattern that contain some currency symbol, or outright ban percent symbol in Money format pattern?
+- As yet we've found just one case of different behavior of static and dynamic formatting.
+No one can give a guarantee that there are no more such cases.

-Anyway, for now we decide to stick to dynamic formatting.
+Anyway, for now we decided to stick to dynamic formatting.
 If bug-like feature helps us deliver better applications, so be it.

 [idea]: http://community.qlikview.com/ideas/1364
 [num_text]: http://community.qlikview.com/thread/53189